EL BUEN ‘SAMARITANO’ LE MUESTRA COMPASIÓN A TODOS POR IGUAL

 Between a rock and a hard place

-by Ferrell Foster on May 21, 2015 in christian life commission
+by Ferrell Foster on May 21, 2015 in christian living

 A friend shared with me a few days ago of feeling "between a rock and hard place."
 That's how it can feel when one seeks to stand for Christ in the midst of a wide array of competing interests in the broader public square, including the Christian portion of that square.